Stanley Menzo

 Stanley Purl Menzo (born 15 October 1963) is a Dutch football manager and former professional player who played as a goalkeeper.
-He is currently the manager of the Suriname national team.
+He last managed the Suriname national team.

 He spent ten full seasons at Ajax, appearing in more than 300 official matches with the club and winning nine major titles.
 He represented the Netherlands national team in one World Cup and one European Championship.

 Menzo has previously managed AGOVV, AFC, Volendam, Cambuur, Lierse, Ajax Cape Town, Aruba and Beijing Guoan.

 Club career

 Born in Paramaribo, Suriname, Menzo arrived at Eredivisie giants Ajax at the age of 19, from amateurs AVV Zeeburgia.

 Menzo deputised for Hans Galjé during the 1983–84 and 1984–85 seasons, in which he played only a few matches.
 After a loan to fellow league side Haarlem from September 1983 to March 1984, he became the starter for the 1985–86 campaign.
 Newly appointed manager Johan Cruyff believed that Menzo was one of the first goalkeepers who could also make his mark as a field player.

 Throughout the 1980s, Menzo was subjected to racist abuse from fans.

 Menzo then proceeded to remain an undisputed starter for seven full seasons, helping Ajax to the 1989–90 national title, as well as the 1986–87 European Cup Winners' Cup and the 1991–92 UEFA Cup.
 However, after a game in the latter competition the following season, a 4–2 loss at Auxerre, during which he scored an own goal, he lost his place to youth graduate Edwin van der Sar, and never regained it.

 In the summer of 1994, Menzo signed with PSV Eindhoven, where he backed up Ronald Waterreus for two seasons.
 The 33-year-old managed to revive his career in Belgium with Lierse, which he helped win one league and one cup, eventually amassing nearly 100 official appearances.
 For a brief period of time, he also played in France for Bordeaux, arriving in August 1997 to replace Gilbert Bodart.
 However, having lost his place to Ulrich Ramé (who would be the club's first-choice for the next decade), he returned to Lierse in January 1998.

 In the summer of 2001, after a second spell at Ajax, Menzo joined amateur club AGOVV, helping it to the amateur title.
 He retired from football at the end of the season.